Lago Ranco, Chile: History

-During the Republican era in the nineteenth and twentieth centuries, the Chilean state must promote a process of settlement and integration of their individual territories, the national life.
-But its location in the pre-Andean sector the Lake Ranco was not an objective considered in this process whose attention was focused on the longitudinal valley and the coastal sector.
-Still, in 1846 the cartographer Bernardo Phillippi, drew up a map of the province of Valdivia, made at the time by the departments of Valdivia and Osorno.
+During the Republican era in the nineteenth and twentieth centuries, the Chilean state promoted a process of settlement and integration of its various territories into national order.
+However, the location of Lake Ranco in the pre-Andean sector was not an objective considered in this process, as the focus was primarily on the longitudinal valley and the coastal sector.

-Another nineteenth-century historical record indicates that in 1885 the Department of Valdivia was divided into sub-delegations and districts, such as sub No. 8 of Quinchilca was established, which included the districts of Quinchilca, Riñihue and Maihue.
-The latter is the land area basis for future community of Lago Ranco.
+In 1846, the cartographer Bernardo Phillippi created a map of the province of Valdivia, which encompassed the departments of Valdivia and Osorno.
+Another historical record from the nineteenth century mentions that in 1885, the Department of Valdivia was subdivided into sub-delegations and districts.
+Sub-delegation No. 8 of Quinchilca was established, comprising the districts of Quinchilca, Riñihue, and Maihue.
+Maihue later served as the foundational land area for the future community of Lago Ranco.

-The first colonists who settled on the banks of Lake Ranco, arrived from the late nineteenth century, which motivated his adventurous spirit took up residence in the western sector of the Lake, in the areas of Hueimen and Ignatieff, natural beauty and the immense wealth of native forests was a major reason why families continue to arrive by German colonists, who formed the vanguard of settlement in this place and encouraged the integration with the central valley.
+The first colonists arrived on the shores of Lake Ranco in the late nineteenth century, driven to settle in the western sector of the lake, particularly in the areas of Hueimen and Ignatieff.
+The beauty and abundant resources of the native forests attracted these families.
+German colonists were among the early settlers who played a key role in the settlement of this region, fostering integration with the central valley and paving the way for further arrivals.

-Among these early families were Konust, Daniel and Rettig, whose descendants still develop the entrepreneurial spirit of their ancestors.

-On the other hand, you should also mention other families from these places whose descendants represents the link with the ancestral past.
-These families may include: Ancacura, Huaito, Huenuman, Quichel, NEIP, Antilaf, Calfulef, Millape, Curinao, Calfumil, Catrihual and others, which are an example of the historical heritage of the ancestors Huilliches.